 - General side effects of radiation include tiredness and nausea.

 A bone marrow transplant (BMT) replaces diseased or damaged cells with non-cancerous stem cells that can grow healthy new cells.
 BMT can be used to replace normal stem cells in the bone marrow when they have been destroyed by high doses of chemotherapy.
 A BMT is also performed when the chances for cure with chemotherapy alone are low.

 Due to the complete destruction of existing bone marrow and immune system to prepare for BMT, it is important to keep children in isolation during treatment.
 They are at serious risk from any infection as they will have no immune system to protect them.
-There are new isolation rooms in the new St John’s ward in Crumlin which make this period of isolation more bearable for children and parents.
+There are new isolation rooms in St John’s Ward in Crumlin which help make this period of isolation more bearable for children and parents.
 This procedure will be planned in advance with your medical team and they will provide detailed information.

 For more information on Bone Marrow Transplant visit this link: Curesearch Bone Marrow Transplant details